IndexCoop/ITIPS/ITIPS/ITIP-002.md

 - Anyone can call the hooks to sync positions
 - Has hooks for both issuance and redemption
     - Redemption hook not needed right now but future issuance modules may support it
+- `AirdropExtension` allows adding and removing airdrop tokens
+    - For completeness, add all manager function of `AirdropModule` to this

 ## Checkpoint 2
 **Reviewer**: